WISE Tips on keeping busy during COVID-19.

 - In fact, several museums are streaming their exhibitions live, including Melbourne Museum and The Australian Museum, plus overseas exhibitions at British Museum, Amsterdam’s Rijks Museum and many more.

-- Although it’s getting colder in Australia, the northern hemisphere is going into spring meaning the flowers are blooming.
-The Netherlands biggest flower exhibition, Keukenhof, is available for online tours via their YouTube channel.
+- The Netherlands biggest flower exhibition, Keukenhof, is available for online tours via their YouTube channel.

 - Finally, you can hang out with the animals at Melbourne Zoo via their live stream.